mkoeppe/sage-coup-2024-10/README.md

 >
 > In April, we shared with you that several Sage developers had left the project because of your behavior.

+An unsubstantiated claim already then; and, more importantly, there is no evidence whatsoever of any misconduct on my side.

-An unsubstantiated claim already then.
-The CoCC has no authority to act on denunciations.
+The CoCC has no authority to act on mere denunciations from disgruntled project members.

 > Since then, more developers have told us privately that they are considering leaving, and Martin Rubey has
 > expressed this sentiment both publicly and privately.

-M. Rubey's public displays of hostility against me are wildly inappropriate, and it was invited and normalized by the action and inaction of the CoCC.
+M. Rubey's public displays of hostility against me are wildly inappropriate.

+It was invited and normalized by the actions (and inaction) of the CoCC in 2024.

 > Some developers have told us that they are no longer
 > encouraging new people to join the project.
 In all of these cases, your behavior is a primary reason.